European Market Infrastructure Regulation: Risk mitigation

 One of EMIR's central purposes is to manage and avoid systemic risk.
 EMIR, and other legislation like it, aim to reduce systemic risk in part by increasing regulations on clearing and trading, which decreases returns and industry efforts.
 Under EMIR, the risk mitigation regime applies to contracts involving both EU countries and over the counter derivative contracts involving third country entities.
 The risk mitigation standards outlined in EMIR's Article 11 impose risk management regulation on bilateral derivatives, as these derivatives are not appropriate for standard central counterparty clearing.

-EMIR also advises against front-loading over the counter derivatives, or applying any associated fees to sellers alone, as this practice typically increases systemic risk.
+EMIR also advises against charging Front-End Loads on over the counter derivatives, or applying any associated fees to sellers alone, as this practice typically increases systemic risk.
 Other risk mitigation techniques as defined by EMIR include timely submission of reports and confirmations of adherence to regulation by all counterparties, and open reconciliation and compression of portfolios between involved parties.
 Other techniques include a new dispute resolution process, daily market reports and exchanges and the public exchange of collateral between parties.